jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 ## Can I Bring My Own Domain and Get Email Accounts with QuickMail?

 No, it's not possible to bring your own domain or use an existing domain to get email accounts with QuickMail.
 A new domain purchased with QuickMail is required to get new email accounts.

+## Can I Change the DNS Records of the Domain?

+No. Domain creation is fully automated, which means DNS records cannot be changed manually.

+## Does Auto-Warmer Come with It?

+Yes.
+Auto-warmer is available only on Gmail emails purchased with QuickMail.

+You can find it by going to **Emails** → click the email → find the **auto-warmer** tab.

+Emails not purchased with QuickMail don't have the auto-warmer tab.
+For those, you'll need to warm them up using [Mailflow.io](https://help.quickmail.com/deliverability/auto-warmer-for-non-quickmail-inboxes/) instead.